nirajnk952/nirajnk952/README.md

-<h3 align="center">I am a final-year B.Tech Information Technology student.
-Programming is my passion.
-Strong design and integration skills, as well as intuitive problem-solving abilities.
+<h3 align="center">"As a recent graduate with a B.Tech in Information Technology, I am passionate about programming and possess Strong design and integration skills, as well as intuitive problem-solving abilities.
 Expertise in C++, Web development, and MySQL.
 I am enthusiastic about implementing and launching new projects.
 Capability to convert business requirements into technical solutions!</h3>